Blood Sciences are where we test people's blood, looking for diseases. We also provide blood to people who have had a serious injury.

 Analysis of patient samples is carried out in several specialised laboratories by registered Biomedical Scientists (BMS) and Clinical Scientists.
 This work is supported by a number of Medical Laboratory Assistants (MLA) and administrative staff.

-The laboratories are fully accredited by Clinical Pathology Accreditation (CPA) and are subject to regular inspections by this authority, the Medicines and Healthcare products Regulatory Agency (MHRA) and the Human Tissue Authority (HTA).
+The laboratories are fully accredited by United Kingdom Accreditation Service (UKAS) and are subject to regular inspections by this authority, the Medicines and Healthcare products Regulatory Agency (MHRA) and the Human Tissue Authority (HTA).

 There is no direct referral to the blood sciences.